huggingface/datasets/README.md

 </p>

 <h3 align="center">
-<p> Datasets and evaluation metrics for natural language processing
+<p> Datasets and evaluation metrics for natural language processing and more
 <p> Compatible with NumPy, Pandas, PyTorch and TensorFlow
 </h3>